 LFR is not a ubiquitous tool that uses lots of CCTV cameras from across London to track every person’s movements.
 It is a carefully deployed overt policing tactic to help locate a limited number of people the police need to find in order to keep London safe.

-The PDF(s) on this page may not be suitable for users of assistive technology.
+Please note: The PDFs on this page may not be suitable for users of assistive technology.
 We are in the process of updating them, but please email us to request an accessible version.
 See our accessibility statement.

 The Met is updating the technology we will use for Retrospective Facial Recognition.
 We are currently working to integrate the updated capability and develop a suite of documents to ensure we have the right controls and safeguards in place to use the technology.
 We are in touch with the London Policing Ethics Panel and engaging with key stakeholders in this process to ensure our use is lawful, ethical and informed.
 Prior to operational use, we will publish documents that set out how the technology will be used.